learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 ## Learning Goals

-- Understand how to use npm to add additional functionality to JavaScript projects
+- Understand how to use npm to add functionality to JavaScript projects
 - Use [npm's online platform][npmjs]
 - Configure your environment to use npm